16 Different Types of Bees in Maryland

 Masked bees are one of the smallest types of bees in Maryland and can be found throughout the state.

-These bees are only about 3 to 5 millimeters in length and are black or yellow-brown with light-colored stripes on the head and abdomen.
+These bees are only about 3 to 5 millimeters long and are black or yellow-brown with light-colored stripes on the head and abdomen.

 Masked bees can also be identified by their long antennae and small mandibles.

-They tend to live in sandy areas, woodlands, and wetlands, where they feed on nectar and pollen from flowers.
+They tend to live in sandy areas, woodlands, and wetlands, feeding on nectar and pollen from flowers.

 These types of bees in Maryland usually build their nests in small cavities in dead wood and old logs.